GeorgeLiu98/fpga-image-decompression/README.md

 ### Objective

 The main objective of this project is to design an image decompressor using Verilog and digital hardware design methodologies.
 With the compressed data provided for a 320*240 image, the digital system is able to process those data, recover the image back to its original size and save the output image back onto a hardware drive.
+The design is verified using a test bench written in C.

 With the finite state machine designd, the implementatin is able to achieve a 93.5% utilization of onboard multipliers to perform multiplication and division.
 ### Technologies Used